Skip to main content

 ModelWhen to choose it

-Laguna M.1Choose when agent quality matters more than raw throughput.
-Best fit on 8× H200 hardware.
-Viable on 4× RTX 6000 Blackwell for small teams, with reduced concurrency and higher tail latency.
+Laguna M.1Use when agent quality matters more than raw throughput.
+It is the best fit on 8× H200 hardware and can serve smaller teams on RTX 6000 Blackwell when you need lower concurrency.

 Scale beyond a single node